cs-ed/impacts-LNguyen64/README.md

 **4. Build, Test & Evaluate, and Redesign:** What is one strategy you learned from the stories featured in this lesson that might help you come up with your solution?

 **Share Your Invention:** With whom would you like to share your solution?
 Think of both individuals and groups of people

+**Day 5:**
+Have students create an outline that will help them develop their elevator pitch.
+Their pitch should address:
+- The main purpose of the app
+- Who your app helps
+- How your app works

 ### Assessment